-On an warm summer August night in San Francisco in 1966 (No one knows the exact date since SFPD files have been lost) at Compton’s Cafeteria, in the seedy Tenderloin district, it is hopping with its usual assortment of drag queens, young gay street hustlers, and down-and-out regulars.
+On an warm summer August night in San Francisco in 1966 (no one knows the exact date since SFPD files have been lost) at Compton’s Cafeteria, a seedy eatery in the Tenderloin district patronized by drag queens, young gay street hustlers, and down-and-out regulars one of the first “riots” by the gay community occurred.
 The management, who was annoyed by the noisy crowd at one table, called the police.
-When a surly cop, accustomed to manhandling the Compton’s clientele, attempted to arrest one of the queens, she threw her coffee in his face and mayhem erupted.
-Windows broke, furniture flew through the air and the drag queens fought back.
+When a surly cop, accustomed to manhandling the Compton’s clientele, attempted to arrest one of the drag queens, she threw her coffee in his face and mayhem erupted.
+Windows broke, furniture flew through the air and the hustlers and drag queens fought back.
 Police reinforcements then arrived, and the fighting spilled into the street.

 For the first time, the drag queens and hustlers banded together to fight back, getting the better of the cops, whom they kicked and stomped with their high-heels and beat with their fists.
 For everyone at Compton’s that night, one thing was certain — things would never be the same again.